Russian mercenary chief sets out ambitions for an 'army with an ideology' | Law-Order

 Russian mercenary chief sets out ambitions for an 'army with an ideology'

-The head of Russia's Wagner mercenary force said in an interview published on Sunday that he had ambitions to turn his private military company into an "army with an ideology" that would fight for justice in Russia.
-"After the capture of Artyomovsk, we will begin to reboot," Wagner head Yevgeny Prigozhin said in a clip posted on Telegram.
+The head of Russia's Wagner mercenary force said in an interview published over the weekend that he had ambitions to turn his private military company into an "army with an ideology" that would fight for justice in Russia.
+Wagner chief Yevgeny Prigozhin's fighters - some of them convicts - have spearheaded the assault in eastern Ukraine for months, focusing their efforts on the small city of Bakhmut, which Russia calls Artyomovsk and sees as a useful stepping stone to seize bigger cities like Kramatorsk and Sloviansk.

-The head of Russia's Wagner mercenary force said in an interview published on Sunday that he had ambitions to turn his private military company into an "army with an ideology" that would fight for justice in Russia.
+The head of Russia's Wagner mercenary force said in an interview published over the weekend that he had ambitions to turn his private military company into an "army with an ideology" that would fight for justice in Russia.

-"After the capture of Artyomovsk, we will begin to reboot," Wagner head Yevgeny Prigozhin said in a clip posted on Telegram.
+Wagner chief Yevgeny Prigozhin's fighters - some of them convicts - have spearheaded the assault in eastern Ukraine for months, focusing their efforts on the small city of Bakhmut, which Russia calls Artyomovsk and sees as a useful stepping stone to seize bigger cities like Kramatorsk and Sloviansk.
+"After the capture of Artyomovsk (Bakhmut), we will begin to reboot," Prigozhin said in a clip posted on Telegram channels associated with Wagner.
 "In particular, we will start recruiting new people from the regions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)